 Ideally, $\phi_a$ is a diffeomorphism, meaning it has an inverse $\phi_a^{-1}$, and both $\phi_a$ and $\phi_a^{-1}$ are smooth.
 When such a diffeomorphism exists, there is a correspondence between the physical space and the computational space.
 Let $\T^c \subset D^c$ be the uniform mesh and $\psi^c \in L(D^c)$ be the standard spectral basis defined on the computational space.
 The coordinate transformation $\phi_a \subset D_a$ induces an adaptive mesh $\T_a$ and adaptive spectral basis $\psi_a \in L(D_a)$ (pushforward)

-It can be interpreted as to solve the system $\mathcal{R}(v)=0$ with adaptive mesh $\T_a$ and generalize basis $\psi_a$.
+It can be interpreted as solving the system $\mathcal{R}(v)=0$ with adaptive mesh $\T_a$ and generalized basis $\psi_a$.
 Conversely, for any function defined on the physical domain $v \in L(D_a)$, it can be transformed to the computational domain $v^c \in L(D^c)$ (pullback)